 We do not own or operate manufacturing facilities for the production of commercial or clinical quantities of SUSTOL, CINVANTI or HTX-011.
 We rely on a small number of third-party manufacturers to produce our compounds and expect to continue to do so to meet the preclinical and clinical requirements of our product candidates and for all of our commercial needs.
 We currently have long-term commercial supply agreements with certain third-party manufacturers.
 Our manufacturing and processing agreements require that all third-party contract manufacturers and processors produce active pharmaceutical ingredients and finished products in accordance with the FDA's current Good Manufacturing Practices ("cGMP") and all other applicable laws and regulations.
-We maintain confidentiality agreements with potential and existing manufacturers in order to protect our proprietary rights related to SUSTOL, CINVANTI and HTX-011.
+We maintain confidentiality agreements with potential and existing manufacturers in order to protect our proprietary rights related to SUSTOL, CINVANTI, HTX-011, HTX-034 and our Biochronomer Technology.